MolBIFFM/diana/README.md

-`"post-translational modification 30"` and `"post-translational modification 120"` each refer to the specified types of pot-translational modification the protein is associated with for particular times of measurement while `"measurement 30"` and `"measurement 120"` each refer to a categorization of the protein-specific combination of modification sites.
+`"post-translational modification 30"` and `"post-translational modification 120"` each refer to the specified types of pot-translational modification the protein is associated with while `"measurement 30"` and `"measurement 120"` each refer to a categorization of the protein-specific combination of modification sites for particular specified times of measurement.

 Annotations of protein-protein interactions contain the following information.